 - And there’s rum extract for a little extra holiday goodness.

 I also like to add a little melted butter to my French toast batter because it creates more golden edges and adds flavor.
 Seriously, it’s totally worth the extra calories.
 (Although I’m definitely not counting over the holiday season).
+If you don’t have rum extract on hand, feel free to leave it out.

 We absolutely loved the flavor of this Eggnog French Toast – and if you’re looking for an easy Christmas breakfast recipe, it’s the perfect thing!

-And if you love eggnog, I recommend also checking out these eggnog recipes too:
+If you love eggnog, I recommend also checking out these eggnog recipes too:

 Eggnog French Toast